Understanding Industrial Parks: A Comprehensive Guide

 What was the world’s first industrial park?

-Broadheath Industrial Park, founded in 1885.
+Broadheath Industrial Park was founded in 1885.

 What is the biggest industrial park in the world?